 Practices are scheduled by each coach during the week with games on Saturday's.
 Some divisions will have playoff and championship games following the final week of games.
 The championships and consolation games are played on Saturday/Sunday during Day of Lacrosse.

 League play will consist of regular season games.

 Practices begin in early September and the season ends the Saturday before Halloween.

 Practices are scheduled the same day as games (usually right before your game on Saturday's.
 Our fields alternate between Ann Morrison and Star Middle School

-Boys: True Lacrosse Idaho offers club team offerings in the summer and winter.
+Boys: CitySide208 offers club team offerings in the summer and winter.